eventflow/Documentation/Documentation/EventUpgrade.rst

 Example - replace event
 -----------------------

-To one event to another, you should use the ``IDomainEventFactory.Upgrade`` to help migrate meta data and create the new event.
+To upgrade one event to another, you should use the ``IDomainEventFactory.Upgrade`` to help migrate metadata and create the new event.

 .. code-block:: c#